hazelcast/hazelcast-reference-manual/src/HazelcastJavaClient/JavaClientOverview.md

 map.remove(1);
 ```

-Locality is ambiguous for the client, so `addEntryListener` and `localKeySet` are not supported.
+Locality is ambiguous for the client, so `addLocalEntryListener` and `localKeySet` are not supported.
 Please see the [Distributed Map section](#map) for more information.

 #### Using MultiMap with Java Client